1988: THEY COST HOW MUCH?

 If you think alpacas are for you, or that they might be:

-• Visit the Alpaca Owners and Breeders Association website (www.alpacainfo.com) and request an
+• Visit the Alpaca Owners Association website (www.alpacainfo.com) and request an information

-• Use the AOBA website to locate farms in your area and arrange a visit.
+• Use the AOA website to locate farms in your area and arrange a visit.
 Go to small farms as well as the large well-publicized ranches.
 Listen to different points of view on "the ideal alpaca."

-• See if the AOBA website lists upcoming shows, seminars, or other events near you.
+• See if the AOA website lists upcoming shows, seminars, or other events near you.

-• Join AOBA.
+• Join AOA.
 The cost is under $200/year, a small expense in relation to the amount you'd spend on an alpaca.
-You'll receive Alpacas Magazine and be able to attend the National Conference at If you're still not sure, consider purchasing two or three young animals (halter trained "pet quality
+You'll receive Alpacas Magazine and be able to attend the National Conference in If you're still not sure, consider purchasing two or three young animals (halter trained "pet quality"